j-d-carmichael/boats/README.md

 ```
 npm run boats -- --init
 ```

+### Deprecated
+If you were using the pre 1.0.0 release, sorry, but we the json-refs bundler was dropped.

 ## Thanks To
 BOATS is nothing more than a connection between other packages so big thanks to: